tarunranjan/Chatbot-Demo/README.md

-This is a chatbot demo fro answering questions
+This is a chatbot demo for answering questions